alex-h-stone/spring-boot-microservice-reference/README.md

 #### TODO Alex TODO

 - Run API tests as part of the build?
+- Run perf tests as part of the build?
 - Add WebSecurity via OAuth2
 - Add Introduction and purpose text
 - Flesh out the description, purpose and role of this project
 - Add extra unit tests
 - Include alternative frameworks and options
+- Add description for dynamic local repo

 ---